isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 Regulome Explorer Users
 ###########################

-Can I run Regulome Explorer Analyses using TCGA data tables of heterogeneous data such as clinical and molecular data for hundreds of patients present in BigQuery?
+Can I run Regulome Explorer Analyses using TCGA tables of heterogeneous data in BigQuery?
 ----------------------------------------------------------------------------------------------------------------------------------

 Yes, of course!
 A series of python Notebooks have been created to replicate Regulome Explorer and includes detailed information on the statistical methods implemented.
 To get started please visit our `Regulome Explorer <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/RegulomeExplorerNotebooks.html>`_ page in readthedocs or our Repository in `Regulome Explorer GitHub <https://github.com/isb-cgc/Community-Notebooks/tree/master/RegulomeExplorer>`_.